-If your pup is overweight, you should initiate taking a few pounds off of him.
-In some cases, this will resolve the snoring without any further input from you.
+If your dogs are overweight, you should initiate taking a few pounds off of them.
+In some cases, this will resolve dog snoring.
 Weight loss can also prevent a range of other health problems, which is why it is worth it.

 When you have a dog that belongs to a breed that is prone to gaining more weight than other breeds, it is best to start early in weight management.
 This Chuckit!
 Ball Launcher would give your pup enough exercises for weight management and prevent puppy snoring.